If you are a secure council tenant you can carry out improvements and alterations to your home.

 - any notching or chases for heating or electricity

-- how the designs of windows and doors will meet fire safety standards and any ventilation required (flat block or maisonettes only)
+- how the designs of windows and doors will meet fire safety standards and any ventilation required

 You are responsible for any costs associated with the application and these are non-refundable, even if we do not approve your application.